audibleblink/com_uac_demo/README.md

-# Learning Through Competition
+# Containers

-Security Training via Capture The Flag events.
+Short lightning talk on containers and how to control them with Docker

-`cd` and open `docs/index.html` or visit https://alexflor.es/ctf-talk
+`cd` and open `docs/index.html` or run `./remarked`